Thank you for your interest in BUGS!

 For our complete Admissions and Enrollment Policy click here.

-Current 5th, 6th grade and 7th grade families should apply online here, or download and print a paper application, found below, and mail to or drop off at: BUGSbrooklyn Admissions, 500 19th St. Brooklyn, NY 11215
+Families should apply online here, for the 2019-20 school year, or download and print a paper application, found below, and mail to or drop off at: BUGS Brooklyn Admissions, 500 19th St. Brooklyn, NY 11215

 English and Spanish applications available, more languages available when applying online.